Bylaws

 Section 1: Composition of Board of Directors

-The Board of Directors shall be comprised of a President, a Vice-President, Secretary, Treasurer and two Members-at-Large.
-In addition, the Immediate Past President may serve as a non-voting ex-officio member of the Board of Directors for one term.
+The Board of Directors shall be composed of a President, Vice President, Secretary, Treasurer, and two Member at Large.
+In addition, the immediate Past President may serve as a non-voting ex-officio member of the Board of Directors for one term.

 Section 2: Powers and Limitations